collaborativebioinformatics/Viewing_expressed_variants/README.md

 A singularity container was built to run the pipeline.
 The recipe file (expressed_variants.def) will be available this Git repository.

-To build the container on your unix environment, do:
+To build the singularity container on your unix environment, do:
 ```
 singularity build expressed_variants.sif expressed_variants.def
 ```